rgparkins/prometheus-metrics.netstandard/README.md

 # net standard metrics for prometheus

-This library is the net standard CTM library for prometheus metrics.
+This library is the net standard library for prometheus metrics.
 Currently supporting Counters and Summaries, it also supports the following nuget packages:

 * Core package for creating metrics with DI